 The CH_BANDWIDTH parameter is set as follows:

-In the TB ranging measurement exchange (11.21.6.4.3), and TB ranging measurement exchange with secure HE-LTF (11.21.6.4.5.2), set to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging Sounding Trigger frame
+(#52) In the TB ranging measurement exchange (11.21.6.4.3), and TB ranging measurement exchange with secure HE-LTF (11.21.6.4.5.2), set to the sounding bandwidth.same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging Sounding Trigger frame

-In the non-TB ranging measurement exchange (11.21.6.4.4) and non-TB ranging measurement exchange with secure HE-LTF (11.21.6.4.5.3), set to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging NDP Announcement frame
+In the non-TB ranging measurement exchange (11.21.6.4.4) and non-TB ranging measurement exchange with secure HE-LTF (11.21.6.4.5.3), set to the same value as the RXVECTOR TXVECTOR parameter CH_BANDWIDTH in the preceding RangingR2I NDP Announcement frame.

-If the FORMAT parameter is equal to EHT_MU the INACTIVE_SUBCHANNELS parameter is set to the Puncturing Pattern field in the 320 MHz Ranging subelement of the IFTM frame.
+If the FORMAT parameter is equal to EHT_MU, the INACTIVE_SUBCHANNELS parameter is set to the Puncturing Pattern field in the 320 MHz Ranging subelement of the IFTM frame.

 In 11.21.6.4.5 (Secure HE-LTF TB and non-TB ranging measurement exchange protocolIn the TB and non-TB ranging measurement exchange with secure HE-LTF (11.21.6.4.5), the LTF_KEY parameter is set as defined in 11.21.6.4.5.2 (TB ranging measurement exchange with secure HE-LTF) and 11.21.6.4.5.3 (Non-TB ranging measurement exchange with secure HE-LTF).
 Otherwise, the LTF_KEY parameter is not present.